UEFA Champions League

-In its present format, the Champions League begins in late June with a preliminary round, three qualifying rounds and a play-off round, all played over two legs.
-The six surviving teams enter the group stage, joining 26 teams qualified in advance.
-The 32 teams are drawn into eight groups of four teams and play each other in a double round-robin system.
-The eight group winners and eight runners-up proceed to the knockout phase that culminates with the final match in late May or early June.
-The winner of the Champions League qualifies for the following year's Champions League, the UEFA Super Cup, and the FIFA Club World Cup.
+In its present format, the Champions League begins in early July with three qualifying rounds and a play-off round, all played over two legs.
+The seven surviving teams enter the league phase, joining 29 teams qualified in advance.
+The 36 teams each play eight opponents, four home and four away.
+The 24 highest-ranked teams proceed to the knockout phase that culminates with the final match in late May or early June.
+The winner of the Champions League automatically qualifies for the following year's Champions League, the UEFA Super Cup, the FIFA Intercontinental Cup and the FIFA Club World Cup.

-Spanish clubs have the highest number of victories (19 wins), followed by England (14 wins) and Italy (12 wins).
-England has the largest number of winning teams, with five clubs having won the title.
-The competition has been won by 22 clubs, 13 of which have won it more than once, and eight successfully defended their title.
-Real Madrid is the most successful club in the tournament's history, having won it 14 times, including the first five seasons and also five of the last nine.
+Spanish clubs have the most victories (20 wins), followed by England (15 wins), Italy (12 wins), Germany (8 wins), Netherlands (6 wins) and Portugal (4 wins).
+England has the most winning teams, with six clubs having won the title.
+The competition has been won by 24 clubs and 13 of them have won it more than once.
+Since the tournament changed name and structure in 1992, only two top-tier football clubs outside the Big Five European nations (Spain, England, Italy, Germany and France) have also reached the final: Porto (2003–04) and Ajax (1994–95 and 1995–96).

+Real Madrid is the most successful club in the tournament's history, having won it 15 times.
+Madrid is the only club to have won it five times in a row (the first five editions).
 Only one club has won all of their matches in a single tournament en route to the tournament victory: Bayern Munich in the 2019–20 season.
-Real Madrid are the current European champions, having beaten Liverpool 1–0 in the 2022 final.
+Paris Saint-Germain are the current European champions, having beaten Inter Milan 5–0 in the 2025 final for their first ever title.